somang/TheBeadbox/README.md

 ### Research Questions
 1. How can a novice user who does not have any previous education in computer programming or music, can create a vibrotactile composition?
 2. What is the impact of using a dedicated software for vibrotactile composition?
+3. Will the dedicated software be viable to the users?
+4. What is the protocol for the vibrotactile data?
-3. What is the usability of the Vibrotactile Composition Tool for allowing users to control over the frequency, intensity, timing, and spatial information?
+5. What is the usability of the vibrotactile composition tool for allowing users to control over the frequency, intensity, timing, and spatial information?

 ## Installation, prerequisites.